 Follow the “Four Ps”

 - Protect People: Pay careful attention to children and the elderly.
-They are especially vulnerable to cold and the least able to protect themselves.
+They are especially vulnerable to cold are and the least able to protect themselves.
 Dress in layers of loose-fitting warm clothing, and consider wearing a hat that covers your ears when you are outdoors.

 - Protect Pets: Bring all pets indoors.
-Pets that must be left outside should have an enclosed shelter with the entrance facing away from the wind.
+Pets that must be left outside should have an enclosed shelter with the entrance facing away from the wind

-- Protect against fires in the home: This is one of the most important winter considerations.
+- Protection against fires in the home: This is one of the most important winter considerations.
 Take the time to prepare and inspect heating equipment before using.
 According to the National Fire Protection Association, incorrect use of heating equipment is the leading cause of home fires.

 - Choose electric space heaters and use only those that are UL approved.
 Look for models that include safety features such as an automatic shut-off when tipped over.